 Previously, analysts downloaded data from internal servers, ran it through an Access database, and then passed it back to the servers.
 However, PepsiCo’s IT Director knew there was a better way.
 By introducing Trifacta, Pepisco turned their reporting process into a product; accelerating data preparation by 90%, with higher accuracy.
-To read more about their challenge and Trifacta’s solution, please visit https://www.trifacta.com/customers/pepsico/ or listen to the webinar.
+To read more about their challenge and Trifacta’s solution, please visit https://www.trifacta.com/customers/pepsico/.

 Want to experience wrangling for yourself?
 Sign up for free version of our Enterprise product, Trifacta Wrangler!